 In particular, emerging technologies such as QR codes and Near Field Communication (NFC) are bridging online and offline retail.
 NFC, for example, can be used in two ways: to drive users on the street to your online store or a particular online promotion (via scanning a physical chip) and alternatively, to allow customers to access more information about products in-store.

 As technology progresses rapidly, e-commerce small businesses must stay relevant.
 The current trends are focused on the customers experience.
 As Deborah Schultz puts it — “technology changes, humans don’t.”
 Ultimately it’s about creating a holistic approach to e-commerce that sees all your marketing channels working together seamlessly to drive purchases and build customer loyalty.
 Positive experiences will ensure your brand stands out from competition and that customers return again and again.
+Ensure you choose an experienced website developer in The Woodlands when building your ecommerce website.

 This website was built with the newest technologies.